What is email spoofing?

 – If you receive a spoofed email and it seems to be from someone you know, send them a separate email or contact them through an alternate method (phone, secondary email) and confirm that they’ve sent the original email.

 – If the email asks you to log into a website, don’t click on the link embedded in the email.
 Browse to the website by typing its original address and check to see if a similar notification has appeared in your account.

 – Please make sure you have anti-malware and web protection software active and up to date.
 Most antivirus solutions have tools to detect online scams.

-– If you are scepticle about an email you received and it has a strange attachment or link embedded in the email, don’t click on links or attachments until you verify the identity of the sender.
+– If you are sceptical about an email you received and it has a strange attachment or links embedded in the email, don’t click on links or attachments until you verify the identity of the sender.